lsfarm/blynkTimerTesting/README.md

 https://github.com/blynkkk/blynk-library/blob/master/src/Blynk/BlynkTimer.h
 https://github.com/blynkkk/blynk-library/blob/master/src/utility/BlynkTimer.cpp

-1/18/21: I think the only time you need to worry about keep track of timers is if a timer will ever "come back on top" of itself before it has ran out of your ever call the following functions in your code:
+1/18/21: I think the only time you need to worry about keep track of timers is if a timer will ever "come back on top" of itself before it has ran out OR your ever call the following functions in your code:
 ```javascript
 bool SimpleTimer::changeInterval(unsigned numTimer, unsigned long d) {
 void SimpleTimer::deleteTimer(unsigned timerId) {